Pale-winged trumpeter

-The pale-winged trumpeter (Psophia leucoptera), also known as the white-winged trumpeter, is a Near Threatened species of bird in the family Psophiidae.
+The pale-winged trumpeter (Psophia leucoptera), also known as the white-winged trumpeter, is a species of bird in the family Psophiidae.
 It is found in the western Amazon rainforest of Bolivia, Brazil, and Peru.

 Taxonomy and systematics

-Major taxonomic systems treat the pale-winged trumpeter as monotypic.
-However, some authors treat the "ochre-winged" trumpeter as a subspecies of it; the major taxonomies treat that taxon as a subspecies of grey-winged trumpeter (P. crepitans) or as a separate species.
+The "ochre-winged" trumpeter is now considered a subspecies of the grey-winged trumpeter (P. crepitans).

 Description

 The pale-winged trumpeter is a chicken-like bird with a long neck and legs and a hump-backed profile.
 It is 45 to 52 cm long.
 Males weigh 1.28 to 1.44 kg and females 1.18 to 1.32 kg.
 The sexes are similar in appearance.
 Their stout, slightly decurved, bill is grayish with a yellow base and their legs and feet are pale grayish.
 They are almost entirely black, with a white hindwing and purple, green, and bronze iridescence on the outer wing coverts.

 Distribution and habitat

 The pale-winged trumpeter is found in the upper Amazon Basin of eastern Peru, northern and central Bolivia, and central-western Brazil south of the Amazon and west of the Rio Madeira.
 A single record in extreme southeastern Colombia has not been accepted by the South American Classification Committee of the American Ornithological Society.
 The species inhabits dense lowland tropical rainforest.
 Within that broad category it favors landscapes away from human habitations.
 In elevation it ranges up to 750 m.